XiayeBolo/folderpin-privacy/PRIVACY.md

 ## Data Security

-Since FolderPin Pro operates entirely on your local device and does not collect or transmit any data:
+Since FolderPin operates entirely on your local device and does not collect or transmit any data:
 - **No Network Vulnerabilities**: No risk of data breaches through network transmission
 - **Local File Security**: Your file security depends on your Mac's built-in security features
 - **No External Attack Surface**: No external servers or databases that could be compromised

 ## Children's Privacy

-FolderPin Pro does not collect any information from users of any age, including children under 13.
+FolderPin does not collect any information from users of any age, including children under 13.
 The app's local-only operation ensures that no personal information is gathered regardless of the user's age.

 ## International Users